wmcbrine/tivoremote/README.txt

 Zeroconf-based autodetection needs to send and recieve UDP on port 5353.
 Old-style autodetection sends and recieves TCP and UDP on port 2190, and recieves TCP on a randomly-chosen port.
-The core remote functionality will work as long as it can make outgoing TCP connections on port 31339.
+The core remote functionality will work as long as it can make outgoing TCP connections to port 31339.

 Buttons